hydro-lab/hydro-lab.github.io/research_res.md

 title: Resources
 ---
 # Research Resources

+## Thesis
+Remember to plan your thesis document preparation, defense, and revisions ahead of the [ETD deadlines](https://guides.library.duq.edu/etd).

 ## Duquesne Weather Station
 The Duquesne Weather Station is located the roof of Mellon Hall on a 3 m mast.
 More available on the [weather station page](/weather.html) or about wind energy potential [wind power siting](/wind.html).